ocicl/ocicl/README.md

 [ASDF](https://asdf.common-lisp.dev/) systems that you manage with the ``ocicl`` command line tool.

-The main innovation behind ``ocicl`` is the idea of leveraging the exploding ecosystem of tooling and services related to the world of application container images.
-However, we aren't dealing in container image artifacts here -- just ordinary tarballs of Lisp code.
+The main innovation behind ``ocicl`` is the idea of applying the ecosystem of tooling and services from the world of application container images to ordinary tarballs of Lisp code.

 ``ocicl`` is under active development.
 It currently requires SBCL and only works on Linux, but adapting to other systems and platforms